CSBOWMA/NCursesSnake/README.md

 # NCursesSnake
-A simple implementation of the game snake using the Ncurses library Requires the user to have the nCurses library installed and be on a unix device
+A simple implementation of the game snake using the Ncurses library.
+Requires the user to have the nCurses library installed and be on a unix device.